egementunca/sat_revsynth/CONTRIBUTING.md

 - `src/database/`: Canonicalization and storage
 - `src/gates/`: Gate set definitions

-## Adding Tests

-- Place tests in `*_test.py` files alongside the module
-- Use pytest fixtures for common setup
-- Test across multiple solvers when relevant

 ## Pull Request Process

-1. Create a feature branch
-2. Add tests for new functionality
+1. Describe your changes clearly in the PR description.
+2. Link to any related issues.
-3. Ensure all tests pass
+3. Ensure all CI checks pass.
-4. Submit PR with clear description